 See this post for everything you need to know about earning Hyatt points with credit cards.

-I’m so excited about Hyatt’s acquisition of Two Roads Hospitality, given the new resorts that this adds to the Hyatt portfolio.
+I’m so excited about Hyatt’s acquisition of Two Roads Hospitality, given the new hotels and resorts that this adds to the Hyatt portfolio.
 Alila is no doubt the acquisition I was most excited about, and while I’m not familiar with most Destination Hotels, I’m still excited to have more options.

 Is anyone familiar with Destination Hotels, and are there any properties you’re excited to stay at?